 What Tax Planning Can Do for People Nearing Retirement

 A productive way to ease into a retirement transition is to take a bird’s eye view of your finances.
 Being in the dark about your assets can be stressful!
-That’s why every good financial plan has a tax plan that works in tandem for clarity and support.
+That’s why a good financial plan should have a tax plan that works in tandem for clarity and support.

 The idea behind tax planning is simple.
 The more effort you put into your tax plan, the more control you have over your total tax liability.
 In addition, a thorough tax plan can help you avoid potentially expensive mistakes – like missing your required minimum distribution (RMD) requirement or improper tax withholding as a small business owner.
 All things you don’t want to worry about or deal with in retirement!